What is 5G? Everything you need to know

 T-Mobile uses a combination of low-band n71 and n66 and mid-band n41 spectrum for most of its coverage.
 Lower frequencies have a greater range, so n71 5G at 600MHz is the backbone for most of T-Mobile’s 5G coverage.
 Band n41 coverage adds greater capacity and speed to T-Mobile's network.
 While its coverage deficit means n41 will take longer to reach full coverage, T-Mobile has already covered more than 165 million people with this faster 5G.
 Finally, mmWave is being used to add capacity in the areas that need it most.

 Verizon started with mmWave, building its Ultra Wideband network in several cities.
 With the release of the iPhone 12, Verizon opened up its nationwide 5G network with a shared spectrum from its LTE coverage.
-Verizon used this shared spectrum to quickly deploy a 5G network without needing to construct new towers or even secure a new spectrum.
-More recently, Verizon launched its C-band 5G with 100 million people estimated to be covered at the end of January.
+Verizon used this shared spectrum to quickly deploy a 5G network without constructing new towers or securing a new spectrum.
+Since then, Verizon has significantly invested in the C-band spectrum to enhance its 5G Ultra Wideband network to offer its customers both faster speeds and wider coverage.

-C-band has been performing admirably so far with speeds around 300Mbps on the low end and as high as 1Gbps in ideal conditions.
-For the most part, customers will see speeds in the 500Mbps range, which is more than enough for anything you can do on your phone for the next few years.
-Verizon secured more C-band spectrum than AT&T however AT&T still has a solid chunk of mid-band spectrum following more recent FCC auctions.
+C-band has been performing admirably so far, with speeds around 600Mbps on the low end and as high as 1.4Gbps in ideal conditions.
+For the most part, customers will see speeds in the 500Mbps range depending on the distance of the towers.
+Verizon secured more C-band spectrum than AT&T; however, AT&T still has a solid chunk of mid-band spectrum following more recent FCC auctions.
+Verizon tends to be more trustworthy for rural and remote areas, but AT&T's 5G coverage surpasses Verizon's, as U.S. News states.

 What is 5G SA?

-5G SA is short for 5G standalone.
-As the name implies, this type of 5G network can exist and operate independently without a legacy network supporting it.
+As the name implies, 5G SA (short for 5G standalone) is a type of 5G network that can exist and operate independently without a legacy network (a network not based on IP (TCP/IP) protocol) supporting it.
 Why is this important?
 Because SA lets you connect directly to the fastest network without first connecting to an older network.
 This can help your connection feel more consistent as you switch towers and move in and out of 5G coverage.

-Calling over 5G is an important step so phones won't need to rely on 3G or 4G towers.
-This will also save battery life since phones won't need to keep switching between networks to make and receive calls.
+Calling over 5G is important, so phones won't need to rely on 3G or 4G towers.
+This will also save battery life since phones won't need to keep switching between networks to make and receive calls as is with Non-Standalone 5G.

 5G support

 Most new phones you can get right now come with support for 5G.
-Whether you're looking for something cheap or want the most advanced flagship around, 5G is probably included.
-If you buy your phone unlocked, you can take it with you to another carrier as long as that carriers' 5G bands are supported.
-The most popular phones like the Galaxy S23 Series, Pixel 7 and 7 Pro, and iPhone 14 series support all of the major carriers.
+Whether you're looking for something cheap or want the most advanced flagship, 5G is probably included.
+If you buy your phone unlocked, you can take it to another carrier if its 5G bands are supported.
+But, so you won't get stuck with a phone you can't use on your preferred carrier, it's best to research beforehand.
+The most popular phones, like the Galaxy S24 series, Pixel 8 series, and iPhone 15 series, support all major carriers.

-AT&T doesn't play as nicely when it comes to 5G support for some 5G-capable phones from other brands.
-For instance, compatible OnePlus phones can't access AT&T's 5G network.
-If you're looking to bring a phone to AT&T 5G, double-check with customer support, or you may get stuck with LTE on your new phone.
+AT&T doesn't play as nicely regarding 5G support for some 5G-capable phones from other brands.
+For instance, some compatible OnePlus phones can't access AT&T's 5G network.
+If you want to bring a phone to AT&T 5G, double-check with customer support, or you may get stuck with LTE on your new phone.

 5G internet

-T-Mobile's home internet service focuses a lot more on rural and suburban areas.
-T-Mobile's network performance varies quite a bit depending on which of its towers you can connect to.
-With a good connection on T-Mobile's band n41 5G, you can easily get 300Mbps, with peaks close to 1Gbps.
-Still, with the best rural 5G coverage, T-Mobile is a great option for those with limited connectivity options.
+T-Mobile's home internet service focuses a lot more on rural and suburban areas but continues to grow.
+T-Mobile's network performance varies depending on which of its towers you can connect to, the time of day, and the device.
+With a good connection on T-Mobile's band n41 5G, you can get 300Mbps, with peaks close to 1Gbps.
+Still, with good rural 5G coverage, T-Mobile is a great option for those with limited connectivity options.

 When can I get 5G?

 T-Mobile's coverage superiority continues into the mid-band, with more than 210 million people now covered by T-Mobile's 2.5GHz band n41 Ultra Capacity 5G.
-Verizon is catching up with C-band but there’s a long road ahead with T-Mobile benefitting from a huge head start thanks to the majority of its mid-band spectrum not getting tied up in regulatory limbo for months.
+Verizon is catching up with C-band, but there’s a long road ahead.
+T-Mobile benefits from a head start thanks to the majority of its mid-band spectrum not getting tied up in regulatory limbo for months.

 For now, 5G coverage looks a lot more like LTE coverage.
 Check carriers' individual maps to see their range, including Ultra Capacity and mmWave coverage.